 cells from releasing histamines.
 In other words, researchers believe it acts like a natural anti-histamine.

 • Holy basil tea helps calms stress and blunt negative effects of cortisol.

 • Marshmallow tea is soothing and healing to our gastrointestinal tract.

 • Turmeric tea is anti-inflammatory and helps many areas including our digestive process.

 Minimizing stress is essential to good health.
 Stress effects increases inflammation, effects hormone balance, challenges immune health and could contribute to impaired gut integrity.

 Taking a night time shower will help rinse off pollens and help you breathe better during sleep.

 Change your pillow case daily to cut down on pollens near your face.

-When these strategies just aren’t enough, I work with folks individually to learn where the the imbalance in their health may be.
+When these strategies just are not enough, I work with clients individually to learn where the imbalance in their health may be.
 We can then target nutritional therapies to strengthen your body's ability to thrive.